 Federal Exterior Noise Impact Criteria were used to evaluate noise- sensitive structures and areas near the project.
 Existing (background) noise measurements and future train service noise projections were analyzed incorporating other project design features and existing factors to determine potential impacts.
-VTA was also required to implement mitigation measures for project noise impacts that exceed the State of California interior noise criteria of 45 decibels (dB) per day.
+VTA was also required to implement mitigation measures for project noise impacts that exceed the State of California interior noise criteria of an average of 45 decibels (dB) over 24 hours.
 If these thresholds are exceeded, VTA is required to provide mitigation measures to reduce the noise impact to below federal and state levels.
 Homeowners whose residences were identified as requiring mitigation, have been contacted and analysis conducted through a Residential Noise Insulation Program.

 The federal Ground-Borne Vibration Impact Criteria are based on land use and frequency of events.
 Frequent events are defined as more than 70 vibration events per day, which will occur with the future BART service.
-VTA will implement mitigation for vibration impacts that exceed the federal criteria.
-Since impacts related to vibration are site-specific, mitigation measures will vary due to local circumstances, including but not limited to a location’s distance from the vibration source, use of the location, and the surrounding environment.
+VTA has implemented mitigation for vibration impacts that exceed the federal criteria.
+Since impacts related to vibration are site-specific, mitigation measures varied due to local circumstances, including but not limited to a location’s distance from the vibration source, use of the location, and the surrounding environment.

 Soundwalls, track and vehicle maintenance, building insulation, equipment enclosures, and vibration and noise absorbing products under the tracks such as tire derived aggregate (rubber pieces) or floating slab (concrete slab supported by a resilient layer) are examples of mitigation measures that have been constructed as part of the project to mitigate noise and vibration impacts during future BART service.

-Most of the existing soundwalls will remain, and where required, new soundwalls will be constructed within the project corridor.
+Most of the existing soundwalls remain, and where required, new soundwalls were constructed within the project corridor.
 In limited cases, existing soundwalls may be replaced with new soundwalls to accommodate the construction or relocation of underground utilities.

 Tire Derived Aggregate (TDA) – Scrap vehicle tires are transformed into a vibration-absorbing TDA material.
 TDA will be installed beneath the tracks in some locations, to reduce vibration to within federal criteria.
 This engineering method was successfully installed by VTA on the Vasona light rail extension in the City of Campbell.
 TDA is installed as a one-foot thick layer of tire shreds beneath the track bed.
 This method also provides a good use for recycled tire material.